Modena

 Luciano Pavarotti purchased this estate in the mid-1980s.
 Also, he called this his home until his death.

-The Pavarotti foundation transformed the villa (Casa Museo Luciano Pavarotti) into a museum, open to all.
-Additionally, its walking tour offers a look into Luciano Pavarotti’s most extraordinary life.
-Indeed, the villa reflects Pavarotti’s joyous personality inside and out.
+The Pavarotti Foundation transformed the villa (Casa Museo Luciano Pavarotti) into a museum open to all.
+Its walking tour offers a look into Luciano Pavarotti’s most extraordinary life.
+The villa reflects Pavarotti’s joyous personality inside and out.

-Inside this Villa in Modena, Italy visitors can see the personal items he cherished.
-For example, visitors will find examples of photos, letters (I.e., from Princess Diana, and Celine Dion), and other memorabilia.
+Visitors can see the personal items he cherished inside his villa.
+You will find examples of photos, letters (I.e., from Princess Diana and Celine Dion), and other memorabilia.
 These are all on display for all to enjoy.
-Moreover, visitors will appreciate the stage outfits that were so important to Pavarotti.
-Lastly, visitors can see and recognize many of his numerous awards, up close.
+Visitors will get to appreciate the stage outfits that Pavarotti held so dear.
+Lastly, visitors can see and recognize many of his numerous awards up close.

 Enzo Ferrari Museum

 The Enzo Ferrari Museum features an unusual structure that, to me, resembles a UFO.
-Importantly, the structure surrounds the villa that Enzo Ferrari grew up in as a child.
-Furthermore, the museum features an array of some of the most elegant cars in Ferrari’s history.
-For sure, these cars have influenced other supercar inventors worldwide.
+The structure surrounds the villa that Enzo Ferrari grew up in as a child.
+The museum features an array of some of the most elegant cars in Ferrari’s history.
+These cars have influenced other supercar inventors worldwide.

-There, you can visit Enzo’s father’s beautiful, restored workshop that displays five types of historical Ferrari’s.
-Inside, you will find five sections: small engines, the traditional 12 cylinder engines, eight cylinders, turbos, and lastly, Formula 1 engines.
+There, you can visit Enzo’s father’s beautiful, restored workshop that displays five types of historical Ferraris.
+You will find five sections inside featuring: small engines, the traditional 12-cylinder engines, eight cylinders, turbos, and lastly, Formula 1 engines.

-If you’re in Modena, Italy, you must see it along the way, especially if you are a Ferrari Enthusiast!
+I must insist that you visit the place if you’re in Modena, especially if you are a Ferrari Enthusiast!

 • November to March from 9:30 am to 6:00 pm